rudineybarbosa/05-primeiro-projeto-react/README.md

-# Studying a litle more about React.
+# Learning litle more about React.

 ## Studyng React and Styled Components while consulting Github API.

 ## Techs and packages envolved